Sriramachakra

 Image of Sri Rama Chakra as a magic square given in the Panchangam published by Sringeri Sharada Peetham.

 Images of Sri Rama Chakra and Seetha Chakra as given in Pambu Panchangam.

 Image of Seetha Chakra as a magic square given in the Panchangam published by Srirangam Temple.

 Sriramachakra (also called Sri Rama Chakra, Ramachakra, Rama Chakra, or Ramar Chakra) is a mystic diagram or a yantra given in Tamil almanacs as an instrument of astrology for predicting one's future.
 The geometrical diagram consists of a square divided into smaller squares by equal numbers of lines parallel to the sides of the square.
 Certain integers in well defined patterns are written in the various smaller squares.
-In some almanacs, for example, in the Panchangam published by the Sringeri Sharada Peetham or the Pnachangam published by Srirangam Temple, the diagram takes the form of a magic square of order 4 with certain special properties.
+In some almanacs, for example, in the Panchangam published by the Sringeri Sharada Peetham or the Panchangam published by Srirangam Temple, the diagram takes the form of a magic square of order 4 with certain special properties.
 This magic square belongs to a certain class of magic squares called strongly magic squares (or complete magic squares) which has been so named and studied by T V Padmakumar, an amateur mathematician from Thiruvananthapuram, Kerala.
 In some almanacs, for example, in the Pambu Panchangam, the diagram consists of an arrangement of 36 small squares in 6 rows and 6 columns in which the digits 1, 2, ..., 9 are written in that order from left to right starting from the top-left corner, repeating the digits in the same direction once the digit 9 is reached.

 There is another smaller mystic diagram, called Seetha Chakra given in Tamil almanacs.
 In some almanacs it is given as a magic square of order 3 whereas in some others it is an arrangement of 9 small squares in 3 rows and 3 columns in which the digits 1, 2, ..
 9 are written in that order column-wise from left to right.

 These Chakras are used by the believers to predict the future.
 A believer takes a small flower, prays to God seeking divine directions and drops the flower randomly on a board containing an inscription of one of the Chakras.
 The number on which the flower falls is believed to give a broad indication of the future of the believer.
 For example, if the design is Sri Rama Chakra in the form of a magic square and the number on which the flower has fallen is 11 then the person can expect "victory in his/her future endeavors".